It's official—the modern workforce is going remote.

 Being a remote project manager isn't just about setting deadlines and keeping budgets on track.
 You must also look after the most important resource within your business—your team.

-Using a tool like Float, you can stay on top of things like time zone differences and regional holidays.
+Using a capacity planning tool like Float, you can stay on top of things like time zone differences and regional holidays.
 You can tag each person with their location and set up public holidays based on location.
 For example, if you have a remote team member working from Brooklyn, you can import public holidays for New York and block them out on their schedule.

 The days will be grayed out on their calendar, and the holiday details will display over the date at the top.
 Besides public holidays, you can manage your team’s time off with a view of capacity and project timelines by approving time off requests in Float.